domschrei/mallob/README.md

 In this mode, all processes participate in solving, overhead is minimal, and Mallob terminates immediately after the job has been processed.

-### Options relevant for certified UNSAT

-* `-certified-unsat=1`: This option must be enabled to produce proofs.
-* `-distributed-proof-assembly=1`: Turn on distributed proof assembly.
-If turned off, the system will terminate after each solver has written its individual proof file.
-* `-log=<logdir>`: Important option since it also sets the base location for the proof files directory on each process.
-* `-mempanic=0`: Turn off memory panic.
-Essential for correct functionality of proof logging.
-* `-extmem-disk-dir=<disk-dir>`: Set the directory where virtual disk files should be placed.
-The disk where the specified directory lies is also the one which will be filled with the content of the external priority queues.
-Set this to a directory on the best performing disk which is available and still offers enough space.
-* `-proof-output-file=<proof-file>`: Specify the path and name of the final LRAT output file.
-This file is only output at rank zero.
-* `-remove-units-preprocessing=1`: Use CaDiCaL to preprocess the input, removing all units.
-This requires an executable of `cadical` in the subprocess dispatch path (see building options). **If this option is not enabled, the input must be an accordingly preprocessed file.**
-* `-interleave-proof-merging=1`: Interleave pruning and merging of proofs.
-This skips writing all the intermediate pruned proofs on disk and reading them after pruning again.
-* `-skip-clause-sharing-diagonally=0`: Disable the option which turns off clause sharing on some selected solvers.
-You can also leave it on (which corresponds to Mallob's competition configuration), but for testing it might be better if each proof is a distributed proof.

 ## Solve multiple instances in an orchestrated manner

 If you want to solve a fixed set of $n$ formulae or wish to evaluate Mallob's scheduling behavior with simulated jobs, follow these steps: